 SoCalGas' bylaws currently provide for a Board of Directors consisting of not less than nine nor more than seventeen members, with the exact number fixed (within that range) from time to time by the Board.
 The membership of the Boards of Directors of SoCalGas and Pacific Enterprises is identical.

-Upon the completion of the business combination of Pacific Enterprises and Enova Corporation, the Board of Directors of the new holding company for the two companies will also consist of between nine and seventeen members, with the exact number to be fixed (within that range) from time to time by the Board of the new holding company.
-SoCalGas will be an indirect subsidiary, through Pacific Enterprises, of the new holding company.

-The Board of Directors of the new holding company will be comprised of an equal number of directors designated by each of Pacific Enterprises and Enova including Richard D. Farman, President and Chief Operating Officer of Pacific Enterprises and Stephen L. Baum, President and Chief Executive Officer of Enova.
+The Board of Directors of the new holding company for Pacific Enterprises and Enova Corporation will consist of between nine and seventeen members, with the exact number to be fixed (within that range) from time to time by the Board of the new holding company.
+SoCalGas will be an indirect subsidiary, through Pacific Enterprises of the new holding company.
+The Board of Directors of the new holding company will be comprised of an equal number of directors designated by each of Pacific Enterprises and Enova including Richard D. Farman, President and Chief Operating Officer of Pacific Enterprises and Steven L. Baum, President and Chief Executive Officer of Enova.
 To date, Pacific Enterprises and Enova have not decided who, in addition to Messrs.
 Farman and Baum, will be designated to serve on the Board of the new holding company after the completion of the business combination of the two companies.

-The Boards of Directors of SoCalGas and Pacific Enterprises currently each consists of nine directors but one director will retire at the Annual Meeting of Shareholders.
+The Board of Directors of SoCalGas and Pacific Enterprises currently each consist of nine directors but one director will retire at the Annual Meeting of Shareholders.
 In view of the pending business combination of Pacific Enterprises and Enova, the Boards have determined that it would be inadvisable to fill the vacancy that would be created by this retirement.
 Instead of filing this vacancy and to continue identical board membership between the Gas Company and Pacific Enterprises, the Boards believe it is preferable that the size of both Boards be reduced.

 Consequently, the Gas Company's Board of Directors is proposing and recommends that shareholders approve an amendment to SoCalGas' bylaws to provide for a Board consisting of not less than seven nor more than thirteen directors.
 The exact number of directors would continue to be fixed (within this reduced range) from time to time by the Board.
 Subject to and effective immediately upon shareholder approval of this amendment, the Board has fixed the number of directors at eight.
-An identical amendment to the bylaws of Pacific Enterprises is being submitted for approval by the shareholders of Pacific Enterprises and, subject to shareholder approval of that amendment, the number of directors of Pacific Enterprises will also be fixed at eight.
+An identical amendment to the bylaws of Pacific Enterprises is being submitted for approval by the shareholders of

+Pacific Enterprises and, subject to shareholder approval of that amendment, the number of directors of Pacific Enterprises will also be fixed at eight.